JasonEricZhan/Algorithms/generic two way merge/README.md

 <b>Output</b>:
 print out all the result

-*ps:using different getter and setter between poly and spMatrix
+*ps:using different getter and setter between poly and spMatrix just for showing concept pros and cons